Publix moving forward with 16th supermarket in Charleston region

 New threads

+Weather has delayed the grand opening of a new retailer on King Street in Charleston.

-A Columbus, Ga.-based retailer will host the grand opening of its new store in Charleston on Thursday.
+Columbus, Ga.-based Salt Life will host the grand opening of its new store on Friday.

 Lifestyle brand Salt Life, which specializes in clothing and other merchandise aimed at ocean enthusiasts, debuted Monday but will officially launch during a savings event 5-7 p.m.
-Thursday at 316-A King St. The space was formerly occupied by 319 Men clothing store.
+Friday at 316-A King St. The space was formerly occupied by clothing store 319 Men.

 The King Street store is the ninth for the retailer that was acquired by Upstate-based Delta Apparel Inc. in 2013 for $22 million.
-The company aims to open other brick-and-mortar retail stores over the next several years.
+Salt Life aims to open other brick-and-mortar retail stores over the next several years.

-“Charleston’s King Street is a retail and cultural hub of this historic city, and we feel that our popularity with the district residents is an obvious addition to our growing brick-and-mortar portfolio," Salt Life President Jeff Stillwell said.
+“Charleston’s King Street is a retail and cultural hub of this historic city, and we feel that our popularity with the district residents is an obvious addition to our growing brick-and-mortar portfolio," said Jeff Stillwell, president.

 From its first offerings in 2003, Salt Life has grown with distribution in surf shops, specialty stores, department stores and sporting goods retailers.